6 Student Projects to Launch your Space Career!

 5. SatelLife Challenge

-The SatelLife Challenge run by the UK Space Agency is looking for innovative idea proposals that have the potential to use data collected from space to benefit the economy, health or the environment.
-Ideas can take any form, previous year’s proposals included the use of GPS trackers to help increase the survival rate of heart attack victims and an app to warn people of approaching natural disaster, guide them to safety and alert emergency services
+The SatelLife Challenge, run by the UK Space Agency, is looking for innovative idea proposals that have the potential to use data collected from space to benefit the economy, health or the environment.
+Ideas can take any form, previous year’s proposals included the use of GPS trackers to help increase the survival rate of heart attack victims, and an app to warn people of an approaching natural disaster, guide them to safety and alert emergency services.

 How to get involved: Entries can be made as a team or by individuals and are open to anyone between the ages of 11 and 22.
 Entries can be made in any format, whether that be a poster, video or any other way that effectively communicates the idea and shows the potential for future development.

 More information about the challenge can be found here.